bitwarden/desktop/README.md

 It will then be possible to run the desktop application as usual using `npm run electron` and communicate with the browser.

+# We're Hiring!

+Interested in contributing in a big way?
+Consider joining our team!
+We're hiring for many positions.
+Please take a look at our [Careers page](https://bitwarden.com/careers/) to see what opportunities are currently open as well as what it's like to work at Bitwarden.

 # Contribute

 Code contributions are welcome!
 Please commit any pull requests against the `master` branch.
 Learn more about how to contribute by reading the [`CONTRIBUTING.md`](CONTRIBUTING.md) file.